memsql/singlestore-spark-connector/README.md

  * `greatest` and `least` return null if at least one argument is null (in spark these functions skip nulls)
  * When value can not be converted to numeric or fractional type MemSQL returns 0 (spark returns `null`)
  * `Atanh(x)`, for x ∈ (-∞, -1] ∪ [1, ∞) returns, `null` (spark returns `NaN`)
- * When string is casted to numeric type, singlestore takes the prefix of it which is numeric (spark returns `null` if the whole string is not numeric)
+ * When string is casted to numeric type, SingleStoreDB takes the prefix of it which is numeric (spark returns `null` if the whole string is not numeric)
- * When numeric type is casted to the smaller one singlestore truncates it.
+ * When numeric type is casted to the smaller one SingleStoreDB truncates it.
 For example `500` casted to the Byte will be `127`
  Note: spark optimizer can optimize casts for literals and then behaviour for them will match custom spark behaviour
- * When fractional type is casted to integral type singlestore rounds it to the closest value
+ * When fractional type is casted to integral type SingleStoreDB rounds it to the closest value
  * `Log` instead of `NaN`, `Infinity`, `-Infinity` returns `null`
  * `Round` rounds down, if the number that should be rounded is followed by 5 and it is `DOUBLE` or `FLOAT` (`DECIMAL` will be rounded up)
  * `Conv` works differently if the number contains non alphanumeric characters